manoj-smoothstack/java_training/JUnitDemo/README.md

 # Assignment

-Modify the following assignment to add a new column for SSN (Social Security Number):
+Modify the following assignment to add a new column for SSN (Social Security Number) in the customer table.
+Make that column unique, and modify the code so that duplicate SSNs are not inserted into the customer table.
+Please also note that customerId will continue to be an auto-increment field.

 https://github.com/manoj-smoothstack/java_training/blob/main/JDBCDemo/src/test/java/com/smoothstack/jdbc/basic/CustomerAccountDaoTest.java